 Black Squirrel Books and Café, a used bookstore and café near campus that has local music events and is being developed into a bookstore-bar

 It was Carleton University’s journalism program that drew me to the school, but it’s the campus and people that have made me stay.
-My education has led me to the North Bay Nugget, being interviewed on CBC’s The Current and even this article.
+My education has led me to the North Bay Nugget, interning for the Ottawa Citizen and CBC Radio’s The House, and even this article.
 Carleton taught me the harder you work, the luckier you get.

 Carleton has approximately 27,000 students from Canada and 140 other countries.
 It’s big enough that if you grew up in Ottawa you wouldn’t know everyone, but small enough that your professors know your name.
 I can take a dance class at the athletics centre, watch free movies or study at the treadmill desks in MacOdrum Library.